Design overview

 Properties of the canvas (dashboard)

-Aligning a label with another element on the canvas
+Aligning a label with a chart on the canvas

-Aligning a label with another element on the canvas
+Aligning a label with a chart on the canvas

-Right-click (or long-tap) over an element on the canvas to open a context menu which gives you convenient access to many of the same functions available from the toolbar.
+Right-click (or long-tap) an item on the canvas to open a context menu, which gives you convenient access to many of the same functions available from the toolbar.

 Context menu for a visualization on the canvas